Updated

 Vehicle Code 14610 VC is the statute that makes it a crime to unlawfully use a driver’s license.

-Unlawful use is when a person:
+Unlawful use is when you:

-- possesses a suspended or canceled license,
+- possess a suspended or canceled license,

-- refuses to surrender a suspended license,
+- refuse to surrender a suspended license,

-- duplicates or alters a license.
+- duplicate or alter a license.

 For information on similar traffic offenses in Nevada or Colorado, please see our articles on: